EllieBotDevs/Ellie-bot/README.md

 ## Installation

-This is coming soon (if you wish to help join our [Discord](https://discord.gg/SVQVzJq) and let Emotion know)
+This is coming soon (if you wish to help join our [Discord Server] and let Emotion know)

 ## Privacy

-This is coming soon (if you wish to help join our [Discord](https://discord.gg/SVQVzJq) and let Emotion know)
+This is coming soon (if you wish to help join our [Discord Server] and let Emotion know)

 ## Code of conduct